brightway-lca/matrix_utils/README.md

 `MappedMatrix` takes the following arguments.
 Note that all arguments **must be** keyword arguments:

 * `packages`: list, required.
 List of `bw_processing` data packages.
+The packages must be instantiated, you can't give file locations of `PyFilesystem2` file systems.
 * `matrix`: str, required.
 Label of matrix to build.
-Used to filter data in `packages`, so must be idential to the package resource `matrix`.
+Used to filter data in `packages`, so must be identical to the `matrix` value in the package(s).
 * `use_vectors`: bool, default True.
 Include vector data resources when building matrices.
 * `use_arrays`: bool, default True.
 Include array data resources when building matrices.
+Note that each data package resource group can only provide either vector or array data.
 * `use_distributions`: bool, default False.
 Include probability distribution data resources when building matrices.
-* `row_mapper`: `matrix_utils.ArrayMapper`, default None.
-Optional mapping class used to translate data source ids to matrix row ids.
+* `row_mapper`: `matrix_utils.ArrayMapper`, default `None`.
+Optional mapping class used to translate data source ids to matrix row indices.
 In LCA, one would reuse this mapping class to make sure the dimensions of multiple matrices align.
-* `col_mapper`: `matrix_utils.ArrayMapper`, default None.
-Optional mapping class used to translate data source ids to matrix column ids.
+* `col_mapper`: `matrix_utils.ArrayMapper`, default `None`.
+Optional mapping class used to translate data source ids to matrix column indices.
 In LCA, one would reuse this mapping class to make sure the dimensions of multiple matrices align.
-* `seed_override`: int, default None.
+* `seed_override`: int, default `None`.
 Override the random seed given in the data package.
 Note that this is ignored if the data package is combinatorial.

 `MappedMatrix` is iterable; calling `next()` will draw new samples from all included stochastic resources, and rebuild the matrix.